 The ability of metagenomics to identify new and emerging pathogens makes it an invaluable tool in the development of autogenous vaccines.

 The next generation in molecular sequencing for the detection and identification of viruses and bacteria includes a technique known as metagenomic sequencing.
-The development and adoption of metagenomic methods in the diagnostic laboratory has greatly elevated the diagnostic capabilities in challenging cases.
+The development and adoption of metagenomic methods in the diagnostic laboratory have greatly elevated the diagnostic capabilities in challenging cases.
 The process involves a direct genetic analysis of the genomes contained within an environmental sample such as a nasal swab or a fecal sample, allowing for simultaneous detection of multiple infectious agents within that one sample4.

 Today, forward-thinking diagnostic laboratories such as Cambridge Technologies utilize metagenomic diagnostics to take their pathogen detection and tracking techniques to the next level.

-Not only does it enhance the capabilities for diagnosis of complex disease cases, it can also be used to proactively detect the presence of infectious agents within a production system which can help focus health management efforts.
+Not only does it enhance the capabilities for diagnosis of complex disease cases, but it can also be used to proactively detect the presence of infectious agents within a production system which can help focus health management efforts.
 In addition, by using metagenomics to identify all potential pathogens involved in a disease process, autogenous vaccine formulations can be developed that best fit the need.